-Most wetlands were surveyed by staff from either the Department of Environment, Land, Water and Planning (DELWP) or the Game Management Authority, and a small number were independently surveyed (or partially surveyed) voluntarily by interested members of the public.
-Counts were made of all waterbirds on a wetland (or a defined part of a large wetland), using binoculars or a spotting scope.
-Observers were asked to record the wetland name, location (using Australian Map Grid reference or nearest town as a guide), date, time, priority species present and number of individuals of each species.
+Most wetlands were surveyed by staff from either the Department of Environment, Land, Water and Planning (DELWP), Parks Victoria (PV) or the Game Management Authority (GMA), and a small number were independently surveyed (or partially surveyed) voluntarily by interested members of the public.
+Counts were made of targeted waterbird species (see below) on a wetland (or a defined part of a large wetland), using binoculars or a spotting scope.
+Observers were asked to record the wetland name, location (using Australian Map Grid reference or nearest town as a guide), date, time, priority species present and number of individuals of each priority species.
 At each wetland, an estimate of water level was taken (as a percentage of its full supply level) and, if the entire wetland could not be surveyed, an estimate was sought of the proportion of the wetland that was surveyed.
 Observations of breeding by any waterbird species were also recorded, including numbers of broods or nests (and contents where appropriate).
 Wetlands that were found to be dry, or almost so, were generally not formally surveyed but were simply noted to be not supporting waterbirds.